zmare/homeostasis/README.md

 # homeostasis

-Homeostasis is a web application inspired by Airbnb that allows users to look and create spots.
-The app aims to replicate the successful business model of Airbnb, allowing users to browse properties availble for rent.
+Homeostasis is a web application that aims to replicate Airbnb, allowing users to browse properties available for rent.
 Homeostasis is built with a Express/Sequelize backend and a React/Redux frontend for responsiveness.

 [Click here to view homeostasis' Live Site](https://homeostasis.onrender.com/)